 Among the criticisms of alternative regulatory models are the following:

-- They undermine the comprehensive review of utility costs and prudence of investment decisions; consumers cannot be assured they are paying just and reasonable rates.
+- They undermine the comprehensive review of utility costs and revenues and prudence of investment decisions; consumers cannot be assured they are paying just and reasonable rates.

-- Formulas and rate changes made in isolation without regard to overall costs are unlikely to result in just and reasonable rates.
+- Formulas and rate changes made in isolation without regard to overall costs and revenues are unlikely to result in just and reasonable rates.

 - Rate case cost savings are questionable.
 Although the number of rate cases may be reduced, the cost of tracking, monitoring, and evaluating alternative mechanisms may offset those savings.